-What the gods giveth, they can – and do – taketh away.
+What the lake gods giveth, they can - and do - taketh away.
 This is Chicago, people!

 Big Shoulders ‘09 was a picture-perfect beach day, with calm 73-degree water.
 This year, the remnants of Tropical Storm Hermine blew through, giving us clouds, rain, wind, and choppy, cold water (62-63 degress F).

 It’s all in the game, though, right?
 Open-water swimming isn’t supposed to be predictable - that’s what pools are for!
 Maybe you get a beach day, or maybe you get a storm.
 Maybe the water is calm and comfortable, or maybe it’s churning and cold.
 The more you can suck it up and say, “I don’t care.
 It’s the same water for everyone” - the more successful you’ll be.

 Dare I say it?
 Open-water swimming is supposed to be challenging!
 It might be uncomfortable; it might be frustrating; it might even be vaguely dangerous.
 You may have to endure - god forbid! - a few negative thoughts_._ In open water, there are no “best times” - the clock is merely a ranking device.
 Instead, rewards derive from tackling challenges - distance and/or unique conditions - and overcoming them.